pierfrancesco/clouda-exercise/README.md

 ```

 ## RESULTS
-Here some results ran on my machine with node (NB: run one instruction at time to prevent memory caching of any kind):
+Here some results ran on my machine.
+Please run one instruction at time to prevent memory caching of any kind.

 ```javascript
 // Exercise